Syrian towns and villages depopulated in the Arab–Israeli conflict

-The Israeli Head of Surveying and Demolition Supervision for the Golan Heights proposed the demolition of 127 unpopulated villages, with about 90 abandoned villages to be demolished shortly after May 15, 1968.
+The Israeli Head of Surveying and Demolition Supervision for the Golan Heights proposed the demolition of 127 depopulated villages, with about 90 abandoned villages to be demolished shortly after May 15, 1968.
 The demolitions were carried out by contractors hired for the job.
 After the demolitions, the lands were given to Israeli settlers.
 There was an effort to preserve buildings of archaeological significance and buildings useful for the planned Jewish settlements.

 After the 1973 Yom Kippur War, parts of the occupied Golan Heights were returned to Syrian control, including Quneitra, which had changed hands several times during the war.
 According to a United Nations Special Committee, Israeli forces had deliberately destroyed the city before their 1974 withdrawal.

-In 2024, after Israel expanded its occupation of the Golan Heights, Israel attempted to depopulate several Syrian villages in the newly occupied area.
-After the residents declined, Israel began destroying the electricity and water networks in the villages to attempt to forcibly get the residents out.
+In 2024, after Israel expanded its occupation of the Golan Heights, Israel attempted to forcibly depopulate several Syrian villages in the newly occupied area.
+Israel began destroying the electricity and water networks in the villages in an attempt to force residents out of their homes.
 On 18 December, it was reported that over 100 Syrian families had been forcibly expelled from the Golan Heights by the Israeli military.
 Witnesses describe that Israeli soldiers had opened fire on them and on their homes.
 The United Nations peacekeepers have been removing Israeli flags in the newly occupied area.
+On 19 December, it was reported that the IDF had banned local farmers from accessing their own fields.
+A resident of the village of Maariyah told the Associated Press that the Israeli Military "is demanding that we hand over all weapons to the occupation.
+We told them that we have no weapons at all."